-Although operating in a congested area is technically permitted with a UAV with a mass of less than 7 Kg, practically complying with the rules of a standard Permission for Commercial Operation (PfCO) is very prohibitive for a majority of projects.
+Although operating in a congested area is technically permitted with a UAV with a mass of less than 7 kg, practically complying with the rules of a standard Permission for Commercial Operation (PfCO) is very prohibitive for a majority of projects.
 This is mainly due to having to maintain large distances from the public and from 3rd party property both during take-off and in flight.
 To help move UAV operations from the countryside into the cities, back in 2014 the Civil Aviation Authority (CAA) introduced a scheme called the Congested Area Operational Safety Case (CAOSC) , now named the Operational Safety Case (OSC).
-To do this operators need to submit a 3 volume operations manual which includes:
+To do this operators need to submit a three volume Operations Manual which includes:

 Volume 1 includes information about the companies structure, staff competency, training requirements and operating procedures.
-Volume 2 includes information about the equipment including it specification, safety systems and evidence regarding its reliability.
-And finally Volume 3 is a risk assessment detailing the exemption from the rules which the operator is requesting and an associated risk assessment showing how any additional risks mitigated.
+Volume 2 includes information about the equipment including its specification, safety systems and evidence regarding its reliability.
+Volume 3 is a risk assessment detailing the exemption from the rules which the operator is requesting and an associated risk assessment showing how any additional risks mitigated.

 For example, if a company wanted to extend the distance at which it could fly a UAV from the pilot, Volume 3 would need to explore the risks associated with doing this, and explain how they have been mitigated.
 In this case, there would be an increased risk of not being able to avoid other aircraft if the UAV were on a collision course.
 To mitigate this risk the company could refer to information contained within Volumes 1 & 2 and include evidence to show how the ability to see and avoid other aircraft can be maintained at extended distances .
 The OSC submission needs to use the "as low as reasonably practicable" (ALARP) methodology of reducing risk.
 This weighs up the risk versus the trouble, cost and time needed to control it.